umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

     )(jQuery)

-*N.B.:* In code, the pattern `_"Named Section"` indicates that the code in the named section should be included in that location.
+**N.B.:** In code, the pattern `_"Named Section"` indicates that the code in the named section should be included in that location.
 Some references are to small snippets of code within a section.
 For example, `_"Definitions:setup"` refers to the small section labeled `setup` under the "Definitions" heading.

 ## Definitions

 Everything is defined as part of the `OAC.Client.StreamingVideo.Drupal` namespace.
 We assume that the Video Annotation toolkit has been loaded at this point, so we use the existing `OAC.Client.StreamingVideo` namespace as our root.

     _"Definitions:setup"
     _"Definitions:uri construction"
     _"Definitions:csrl token"

     OAC.Client.StreamingVideo.namespace 'Drupal', (Drupal) ->
+      _"Hooks"
       _"Controllers"
       _"Components"
       _"Application"

 [setup](#)

 We also assume that the `q` library is loaded.
 The toolkit does not depend on this library, but we do.
 The current Drupal MITHgrid module will load the `q` library since we plan on moving MITHgrid to using promises/futures instead of callbacks in the near future.
 We use promises to track information that we know we'll have eventually.
 In this case, we know that we'll be getting settings from Drupal, but we don't want to wrap all of the definitions in the function that Drupal's JavaScript will call to set everything up.

     settingsDeferred = Q.defer()
     settings = settingsDeferred.promise